 Hypothyroidism is mainly treated with levothyroxine monotherapy.

 Thyroid replacement treatment can exacerbate co-existing adrenal insufficiency.
 Patients with known or suspected adrenal insufficiency should be tested and treated for adrenal insufficiency while awaiting results.
-Adrenal insufficiency can also be associated with subclinical hypothyroidism that is reversible with treatment of adrenal insufficiency.
+Adrenal insufficiency can also be associated with subclinical hypothyroidism that is reversible with the treatment of adrenal insufficiency.
 In patients who have confirmed adrenal insufficiency consider a reassessment of thyroid tests following an adequate treatment of adrenal insufficiency.
 It is important to rule out or treat adrenal insufficiency when a patient has severe hypothyroidism as in myxedema coma.

 Replacement levothyroxine dose is 1.6 mcg/kg per day; however, in elderly and atrial fibrillation patients, it is important to reduce the dose.
 In order to help the absorption, levothyroxine should be taken 30-45 minutes before breakfast and at least 3 hours post-meal at bedtime which are the convenient times for most patients.
 Moreover, elemental supplements such as calcium, magnesium, to name a few, do affect the absorption of levothyroxine.
 Commonly used medications such as proton pump inhibitors also have a negative impact on levothyroxine absorption.
 Maintaining a consistent formulation or brand of levothyroxine is essential.
-There can be slight variations in the dose of the generic formulations, which can have clinical impact in a small sub-set of very sensitive hypothyroid patients.
+There can be slight variations in the dose of the generic formulations, which can have a clinical impact in a small sub-set of very sensitive hypothyroid patients.

 Switching to the intravenous (IV) form in the hospitals is indicated when a patient is unable to take thyroid replacement orally, or there is suspected myxedema coma.
 The dose of levothyroxine is reduced to generally 50% of the oral dose.
 The conversion is somewhat controversial in terms of the exact dose as different experts use different conversion percentages.